 16. QAA and professional academic standards and quality

 The course is bound by the Teachers' Standards (2013): and has been mapped to the FHEQ qualification descriptors.
+This award is located at Level 7 of the OfS sector recognised standards.

 17. Support for students